Lockjaw (character): Fictional character biography

-New allies

 In 2009, Lockjaw received a four-issue mini-series titled Lockjaw and the Pet Avengers, teaming with Lockheed, Redwing, Ms. Lion (Aunt May's puppy from Spider-Man and His Amazing Friends), Zabu, Niels the Cat/Hairball, and a new frog named Throg.
 This series involves Lockjaw bringing the Infinity Gauntlet together with the assistance of animal allies.
 The series spawned two additional mini-series with the Pet Avengers.

-Lockjaw re-joins his Inhuman family for the conflicts that eventually led to them taking over the Kree empire.
-This leads to the seeming loss of Black Bolt despite Crystal and Lockjaw's best efforts.
-This conflict also leads to the ravaging of the Shi'ar Empire.
+During the "War of Kings" storyline, Lockjaw re-joins his Inhuman family for the conflicts that eventually led to them taking over the Kree empire.
+This leads to the seeming loss of Black Bolt despite Crystal and Lockjaw's efforts.
+This conflict also leads to the ravaging of the Shi'ar empire.
 As his family determines who will rule, Lockheed is seen playing closely with Luna and assisting with Shi'ar recovery efforts.
 Lockjaw again becomes involved with gathering the Infinity Gauntlet together when the Soul Gem is lost and later found.
-Lockjaw was also sent by Medusa to keep an eye on recent Inhuman Ms. Marvel (Kamala Khan), and helps her in her battle against a cockatiel/human hybrid clone of Thomas Edison known as The Inventor.
+Lockjaw was also sent by Medusa to keep an eye on recent Inhuman Kamala Khan, and helps her in her battle against a cockatiel/human hybrid clone of Thomas Edison known as Inventor.

-During the Inhumans vs. X-Men storyline, Lockjaw was taking a nap when he is knocked out by Fantomex.

-At the time when Lockjaw was on a mission to free Black Bolt from the deep space torture prison, a flashback revealed that Lockjaw got his powers during an Inhuman experiment on canines.
+When Lockjaw was on a mission to free Black Bolt from the deep space torture prison, a flashback revealed that he got his powers during an Inhuman experiment on canines.

-In the pages of "Death of the Inhumans", the Kree eventually initiated a murdering mission to bring Black Bolt to their ranks and across the stars as thousands of Inhumans were killed by Vox, the first of a new race of Super-Inhuman, built by the Kree.
+In Death of the Inhumans, a faction of the Kree eventually initiated a murdering mission to bring Black Bolt to their ranks and across the stars as thousands of Inhumans were killed by Vox, the first of a new race of Super-Inhumans built by the Kree.
 Black Bolt quickly sent Lockjaw to bring his brother to him, however Vox had already reached New Arctilan and was fighting Maximus when Lockjaw arrived, and while the canine was able to temporarily take down the Super-Inhuman, the latter released his full power that not only burned down New Arctilan but in the process also apparently killed Lockjaw and Maximus.

+In reality, Maximus and Lockjaw were teleported to an unknown location and brainwashed to serve the Kree.
+Lockjaw and Crystal were eventually freed from the Kree's control when Black Bolt destroyed the equipment controlling them.